-11215 Investigating Colones (2 units Veer 11) Exclusions: 11215 Investigating Science (2 units - Year 11) 16642 Investigating Science Life Skills (2 units - Year 11) 15215 Investigating Science (2 units - Year 12) 16642 Investigating Science Life Skills (2 units - Year 12)
+11215 Investigating Science (2 units - Year 11) 15215 Investigating Science (2 units - Year 12)

+16642 Investigating Science Life Skills (2 units - Year 11) 16642 Investigating Science Life Skills (2 units - Year 12)

 The Year 11 course focuses on the centrality of observation in initiating the scientific process and examines the human tendency to draw inferences and make generalisations from these observations.
 Students learn about the development and use of scientific models and the similarities and differences between scientific theories and laws.